-There are only a few studies of MAG estimation \cite{chen2021integer,Rantanen2021exactsearch,Claassen2022Search,hu2023causal,hu2024towards,hu2024fast,dash2025integer}. \cite{Richardson2009Factorization,ommen2024efficiently} are applicable to both discrete and nonparametric cases, which extend DAG to MAG or ADMG diagrams, see more definitions in Sect. \ref{section:graphs}.
-Factorization in MAG is not directly decomposable into individual variables and their parent sets, as in DAGs, but must instead consider components connected by bidirected paths (termed \textit{districts} or \textit{c-components}), cf. \cite{Richardson2009Factorization}, although \cite{Claassen2022Search} proposed to use Markov equivalence classes (MEC) instead.
+There are only a few studies of MAG estimation \cite{chen2021integer,Rantanen2021exactsearch,Claassen2022Search,hu2023causal,hu2024towards,hu2024fast,dash2025integer}.
+Methods in \cite{Richardson2014Factorization,ommen2024efficiently} are applicable to both discrete and nonparametric cases, which extend DAG to MAG or ADMG diagrams.
+Factorization in MAG is not directly decomposable into individual variables and their parent sets, as in DAGs, but must instead consider components connected by bidirected paths (termed \textit{districts} or \textit{c-components}), cf. \cite{Richardson2014Factorization}, although \cite{Claassen2022Search} proposed to use Markov equivalence classes (MEC) instead.
 In 2021, \cite{chen2021integer} introduced a first mixed-integer programming (MIP) formulation, but the number of variables scales with the number of c-components, i.~e., exponentially with the number of vertices in the worst case.
 Such formulations are also known as extended formulations \cite{conforti2010extended}.
-The same year, \cite{Rantanen2021exactsearch} explored a constraint-based approach for MAG discovery, leveraging conditional independence testing.
-Additionally, \cite{zhou2022Heterogeneous} addresses exogenous covariates in causal formulation that helps explain the heterogeneity in both sampling and causal mechanisms.
-Dissertation \cite{hu2023causal} presented an extension of the imsets of \cite{studeny2006probabilistic} from directed acyclic graphs (DAGs) to towards MAGs \cite{hu2024towards}, which allows for the use of the methods of Studen{\' y}, and a score-based heuristic \cite{hu2024fast}.
-More recently, paper \cite{dash2025integer} enhanced the scalability of methods of \cite{chen2021integer} by utilizing linear programming (LP) relaxations instead of solving the MIP.
+The same year, \cite{Rantanen2021exactsearch} explored a score-based approach for directed MAG discovery, leveraging a local score function optimized using pruning rules and dynamic programming.
+Additionally, \cite{zhou2022causal} addresses exogenous covariates in causal formulation that helps explain the heterogeneity in both sampling and causal mechanisms. \cite{hu2023causal}'s disseration presented an extension of the imsets of \cite{studeny2006probabilistic} from directed acyclic graphs (DAGs) to towards MAGs \cite{hu2024towards}, which allows for the use of the methods of Studen{\' y}, and a score-based heuristic \cite{hu2024fast}.
+More recently, \cite{dash2025integer} enhanced the scalability of methods of \cite{chen2021integer} by utilizing linear programming (LP) relaxations instead of solving the MIP.